ethantkoenig/run_lambda/README.rst

 `AWS Lambda <https://aws.amazon.com/lambda/>`_ functions locally.
 It offers a Python module for automated testing of Lambda functions, as well as a command-line interface for ad-hoc local invocations.

-To date, ``run_lambda`` has only been tested on Linux systems.
-If you choose to use it on other platforms, please be wary of the memory usage statistics it generates.

 Installation
 ------------